jzisheng/Scaled-Self-Driving-Car/README.md

 * Categorical Output and Recurrent Neural Network(LSTM)
 * Categorical Output and Single State Convolutional Network

-The control for this project is the Single Output and Single State Convolutional Network, the model that most closely resembles NVIDIA's.
+The control for this project is the Single Output and Single State Convolutional Network, the model built based from NVIDIA's.
+From this project I determined a single output recurrent neural network is able to outperform NVIDIA's single state output network.

 ## Scaled Self Driving Car Platform